panzixiang/panzixiang.github.com/_posts/2015-10-05-literature-review-and-methods-analysis.md

 ## Feature representation in GDELT columns: some initial exploration

-### Feature representation
-We will use the feature engineering method that was used in the Singapore paper: first converting each line into a one-hot encoded vector, then summing all vectors within the same day to obtain daily statistics.
-We will focus on a small subset of the columns:
-{% highlight r %}

-	NumMentions, NumSources, NumArticles, QuadClass, GoldsteinScale, AvgTone, Geo-location, ActorCode.

-{% endhighlight %}

 ### Isomap
 We are making an initial assumption that the actors and event impact are independent, i.e. that the magnitude of the impact of events will be likely the same regardless of who perpetrated that.
 Thus we can map the two actors of an events onto an isomap with the distance metric being the number of times they were mentioned together: